carsonehall15/21479/README.md

 ## Question #1: In the top 20 countries (based on average scores of movies produced in that country), what is the most popular genre (based on score)?

-This question is relevant to management at the company because it will help them to determine their target audience in each country based on the most popular genre that customers and critics like, as well as how the movies are scoring.
+This question is relevant to management at the company because it will help them to determine their target audience in each country based on the most popular genre that customers and critics like as well as how the movies are scoring.
 This way, management can prioritize these genres and maximize profits in these areas.

     Attributes we used for analysis in Map visualization: